Facebook: VR will be a daily shopping and socializing tool

 Facebook has repeatedly emphasized its role as a connector of people across spaces, so it’s no surprise that the study found significant interest in related VR applications.
 According to the survey, 60 percent of people want to use VR to hang out with people who are far away, and 54 percent believe that VR will be used to participate in important events from a distance.

-By comparison, AR continues to be in a more nascent state, as Facebook notes that users are still becoming acclimated to augmented reality on mobile devices, “even if they don’t think of it as AR.”
-A few examples include real time text translators, playing AR games such as Pokemon Go, and adding artificial overlays to Instagram Stories.
+By comparison, AR continues to be in a more nascent state.
+Facebook notes that users are still becoming acclimated to augmented reality on mobile devices, “even if they don’t think of it as AR.”
+A few examples include real-time text translators, playing AR games such as Pokémon Go, and adding artificial overlays to Instagram Stories.
 Facebook says that 63 percent of U.S. internet users have tried an AR experience created by a brand, though it didn’t have many other AR-related statistics to share.

 The company framed the survey results as a message to marketers, suggesting that it’s time for retail brands to determine whether using AR or VR will help clinch sales: AR might be best for a beauty product, while VR could work better for a destination, car, or otherwise realistically immersive offering.
 Current interest levels in both AR and VR “are only set to grow,” Facebook says, spurred by lower-cost all-in-one headsets such as the $200 Oculus Go, which are attracting lots of first-time VR users — as high as 80 percent of the platform’s installed base.